Cars of all makes and models can – and do – fall victim to rust. It can strike in almost any location of the vehicle, be that internal or external.

 Krud-Kutter – The Must for Rust

 The standout feature of Krud-Kutter is versatility.
-You can apply the liquid into your vehicle’s coolant system to break down corrosion deposits, and you can also circulate it with your coolant for a thorough cleaning.
-Then, flush and replace with new coolant.
+You can apply the liquid to your vehicle’s coolant system to break down corrosion deposits, and you can also circulate it with your coolant for a thorough cleaning.

 This product can be used as a protective agent as well as a remover.
 On bare metal, it can inhibit corrosion for up to 12 months.